-- 1. The Applicant has the right to access the upland parcel adjoining the lease premises. - 2.
+- 1. Applicant owns the upland adjoining the lease premises.
+A pier extends out from the adjoining upland; however, the pier is believed to lie within a Tideland Patent and is therefore not subject to the Commission's leasing jurisdiction at this time. - 2.
 The proposed mooring buoy will be installed in accordance with the TBMP Requirements.
 The Applicant is applying for a General Lease Recreational Use. - 3.
 This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 4.
 Pursuant to the Commission's delegation of authority and the State California Environmental Quality Act (CEQA) Guidelines (Cal.
-Code Regs., title.14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
+Code Regs., title14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
 The ND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission on April 26, 2013 (Calendar Item 113). - 5.
 On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments received in response thereto, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b).